knighthat/Kreate-docs/docs/usr/how-to-migrate.md

 ## ❓ What is this?

-[knighthat](https://github.com/knighthat) releases a feature on old Kreate (improvised and upstream flavor) that allows user to seamlessly move their caches, database(s), and settings to new Kreate without breaking sweat.
+[@knighthat](https://github.com/knighthat) releases a feature on old Kreate (`improvised` and `upstream` flavor) that allows user to seamlessly move their caches, database(s), and settings to new Kreate without breaking a sweat.

-> Old Kreate will stop receving updates Mar 16 2025, unless it's related to migration issue.
+> Old Kreate will stop receving updates after Mar 16 2025, unless it's related to migration issue.

 :::note

-Old Kreate will works, we don't break software to force update.
+Old Kreate will work, we don't break software to force update.

 :::

 :::warning

-But external API such as YouTube Music API **will** stop working one day, we can't do nothing about it, updating software to new version is the only way.
+External API such as YouTube Music API **will** stop working one day, we can't do nothing about it, updating software to new version is the only way.

 :::